dart-lang/site-www/examples/README.md

 The code excerpt extractor can apply regular-expression-based replace transformations.
 There are global transformations applied to all code excerpts.
-See `./scripts/refresh-code-excerpts.sh` for an annotated list of replace expressions passed along with the `--replace` command line argumet of the `code_excerpt_updater` command.
+See `./scripts/refresh-code-excerpts.sh` for an annotated list of replace expressions passed along with the `--replace` command line argument of the `code_excerpt_updater` command.

 File-scope global replace expressions are included at the top of some of site page markdown files.
-For example, `src/_guides/language/effective-dart/design.md` currently use the file-global replace argument:
+For example, `src/_guides/language/effective-dart/design.md` currently uses the file-global replace argument:

 ```html
 <?code-excerpt replace="/([A-Z]\w*)\d\b/$1/g"?>